Hot Drum

 "Hot Drum" (stylized as "HOT DRUM") is a song by English DJ and producer John Ford.
 It was originally released on 7 September 2016, but was re-released by American record label Owsla on 16 November 2016.

 Background and release

 The song originated from a reggae drum loop, which gave the song its title.
-The song was originally self-released for free as a digital download via SoundCloud on 7 September 2016, with American record label and creative collective Owsla re-releasing the song two months later on 16 November 2016.
+The song was originally self-released for free as a digital download via SoundCloud on 7 September 2016, with the American record label and creative collective Owsla re-releasing the song two months later on 16 November 2016.
 The song was released alongside an announcement of a three-track extended play by Ford to be released on the record label in mid-2017.
 The song piqued the interest of American electronic dance music producer Skrillex, who debuted his Boiler Room DJ set with the song, leading to the re-release of the song on Skrillex's own record label.

 The music video was released by Ford via his YouTube channel on 6 September 2016.
 It was later re-uploaded by OWSLA via their own YouTube Channel on 16 November 2016.